apache/echarts-doc/en/option/partial/data-name-desc.md

 {{ target: partial-data-name-desc }}

-The name of the data item, will be shown in  tooltip or label.
-Even when id does not exis, id would also be used as name.
+Name of the data item, shown in tooltip or label.
+It can also be used as id when id doesn't exist.